 I have a shoe addiction.
 Bad.
 My husband will vouch for this.

 However, I find that I have difficulty in organizing my shoes.
+Naturally, it contributes to clutter overtime.
 While my husband would argue that I have so many that I never wear them all, I disagree.
 I insist that I just need to organize them well so I don’t forget that I own them!

 You can build a simple shoe shelf out of 1″x6″ shelving board or purchase a pre-fab laminate kit at your local SuperStore.
 It’s your choice.
 Either way, you’ll find it a great organizational tool for your closet.